Suspended Dip

 Follow these step-by-step instructions to perform Suspended Dip with proper form and technique.

-Push through your palms to lift your body back to the starting position, fully extending your arms.
+Push through your hands to extend your arms and lift your body back up to the starting position, fully extending your elbows.

 Secondary Muscles